YordanGeorgiev/qto/doc/md/features_doc.md

 ### 3.2.
-Table(s) load via aa single one-liner
+Table(s) load via a single one-liner
 The developers should be able to load a table to the database via a single oneline call

 #### 3.2.1.
 Testing one-liner call
-The testers and the developers should be able to trigger all the unit or integration tests via a single one-line call.
+The testers and the developers is able to trigger all the unit or integration tests via a single one-line call.